anandrajaram21/covidash/README.md

 # Computer Science
-Final Computer Science Project for 2020-2021
+Final Computer Science Project for the year of 2020-2021